rubys/showcase/README.md

 [TailwindCSS](https://tailwindcss.com/) for CSS.

-Models are provided for people (judges, emcees, instructors, students, and guests), ages, levels, studios, dances, categories, events, heats, solos, formations, and scores, as well as a special singleton table for event information and settings.
+Models are provided for people (judges, emcees, instructors, students, and guests), packages, options, ages, levels, studios, dances, categories, events, heats, solos, formations, multi-heats, and scores, as well as a special singleton table for event information and settings.

 The heat scheduler can be found in [app/controllers/concerns/heat_scheduler.rb](./app/controllers/concerns/heat_scheduler.rb).